Olivia Culpo Shows Off Incredible Abs In Skimpy Red Bikini In Latest Instagram Photo

 “Are you kidding me with those abs,” one more chimed in.

 But getting an insanely ripped body like hers doesn’t just come overnight, Olivia works really, really hard for it.
 The stunner recently opened up to The Newsette about her diet and exercise routine and how she fits it into her busy schedule.
-The model says that she tries to wakeup around 7 a.m. or 8 a.m. depending on her level of jet lag.
+The model says that she tries to wake up around 7 a.m. or 8 a.m. depending on her level of jet lag.
 After that, she says she takes a little time to meditate before eating a healthy breakfast and getting in a workout.

 “Quick shake or a banana and I am in the gym!
 My favorite workouts right now are kick boxing, spinning, and barre.
 I also really love the Kayla Itsines at-home workouts, they kick my butt!
 Once my workout is complete, I love to cook a delicious breakfast for myself including eggs, toast, fruit and either coffee or tea.”